skymandr/TailWimpLite/README.md

 using keyboard short cuts, inspired by tiling window managers [0] such as _i3_ [1] and _Sway_ [2].
-It supports moving and reshaping windows to cover halves of the screen (horizontally or vertically), as well as the four corner quadrants, minus optional paddings, to allow for access to the icon bar, iconised windows etc.
+It supports moving and reshaping windows to cover halves of the screen (horizontally or vertically), as well as the four corner quadrants, minus optional paddings to allow for access to the icon bar, iconised windows etc.

 As signified by the _Lite_ in the name, _TailWimp Lite_ is _not_ a fully